ttlion/sdtDBNsGUI/README.md

     <em>Display of tab 5 after specifying all parameters needed and making inference</em>
 </p>

-This output is the same as the one obtained when the distributions are determined in [Example 2 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-2-inference-on-specific-attributes-of-a-learned-sdtdbn-with-dynamic-and-static-attributes).
+This output is the same as the one obtained when the distributions are estimated in [Example 2 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-2-inference-on-specific-attributes-of-a-learned-sdtdbn-with-dynamic-and-static-attributes).

 ## Sixth tab: predicting the progression of one or all attributes, for a defined id
 [6]: #sixth-tab-predicting-the-progression-of-one-or-all-attributes-for-a-defined-id